Shang dynasty religious practitioners: Scribal training

 This inscription belongs to the He divination group's workshop.
 The real divinatory record on the bone was well-written except for this preface, which was probably inscribed by a person allowed to do so.
-That individual was likely diviner Peng, who may have also been learning divination performance as well.
-The rest of the bone inscription were fragmented, disorderly, and not complying with the normal style standards.
+That individual was likely diviner Peng, who may have also been learning divination practice as well.
+The rest of the bone inscription was fragmented, disorderly, and not compliant with usual standards.
 Two of these additional texts appear to be Peng's own work.

 Training other ritual activities

 The records of the Huayuanzhuang prince indicate a form of dance schooling.
 In five inscriptions, the word 'learn' comes with 'shang' (商), speculated to denote a form of dance.
 There are inscriptions about continuing to perform 'shang', and there is an oracle bone anticipating Wu Ding's inspection of this practice.

 History and development

 Neolithic precursors

 The Longshan culture, where ancestor worship rituals were practiced.

 Before the dawn of organized states in China, the area was inhabited by various tribal confederations which shared religious practices based on ideas of animism, totemism and shamanism.
 (Note: Some prehistoric Chinese cultures produced artifacts that bear the "AZ" motif, which represented some kind of a "High God" similarly to the Shang dynasty's spirits.)
 The spirits were thought to possess divine powers and were able to intervene in the living realm.
 That led to the necessity of direct communication with the spirits, through means of mystics.
 A group of specified individuals referred to as shamans arose and took responsibility for conducting their respective tribe's religious rituals.
 In many regions of China, Neolithic cultures had utilized bony materials from cattle for divination.
 Many cultures also sought to communicate with spirits via prayers, grave goods and animal sacrifice.

 Archaeological evidence indicates that music culture developed in China from a very early period.
 Excavations in Jiahu Village in Wuyang County, Henan found bone flutes dated to 8,000 years ago, and clay music instruments called Xun thought to be 6,000 years old have been found in the Hemudu sites in Zhejiang and Banpo in Xi'an.